 The Clinical Trials Regulations require the sponsor to notify the ‘End of Trial’ to competent authorities (MHRA in the UK) and ethics committees of all member states concerned, within 90 days.
 The EudraCT Declaration of End of Trial Form (PDF, 26 KB) should be completed.

 Definition of the End of Trial

-Standard Operating Procedures for Research Ethics Committees (RECs) within the UK Health Departments’ Research Ethics Service (V 7.4 Section 10.94) provide additional clarity.
+Standard Operating Procedures for Research Ethics Committees (RECs) within the UK Health Departments’ Research Ethics Service provide guidance on requirements relating to the end of a trial:

 In the United States, the standard submission deadline for results information submitted to ClinicalTrials.gov is no later than 1 year after the study's primary completion date as described in 42 CFR 11.44(a) of the final rule.